symfony/symfony-docs/book/http_fundamentals.rst

     but many of them are not widely used or supported.
 In reality, many modern browsers only support ``POST`` and ``GET`` in HTML forms.
-Various others are however supported in `XMLHttpRequest`_, as well as by Symfony's :doc:`router </components/routing/introduction>`.
+Various others are however supported in `XMLHttpRequest`_, as well as by Symfony's :doc:`Routing component </components/routing/introduction>`.

-In addition to the first line, an HTTP request invariably contains other lines of information called request headers.
+In addition to the first line, a HTTP request invariably contains other lines of information called request **headers**.
 The headers can supply a wide range of information such as the host of the resource being requested (``Host``), the response formats the client accepts (``Accept``) and the application the client is using to make the request (``User-Agent``).
 Many other headers exist